Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 What’s the Plan?

-The Couch to 5k program involves 3 exercise sessions per week, for 9 weeks.
+The Couch to 5K course involves 3 exercise sessions per week, for 9 weeks.

-For two of those, we’ll meet as a group and our volunteers will help you get through it.
-The third session will be for you to do over the weekend, either solo (with the NHS app, if you like) or with the new friends you have met at the organised sessions.
+For two of those, we’ll meet as a group and our experienced leaders will help you get through it.
+The third session will be for you to do over the weekend, either solo (with the NHS C25K app, if you like) or with the new friends you have met at the organised sessions.

 Over the weeks, you’ll get to know the leaders and the other people taking part and finding someone to do that third run with will get easier.